-Simazine is a root-absorbed residual herbicide.
-It relies on rain to wash the chemical from the leaves into the soil, enough soil moisture for uptake by a growing plant and biological activity to remove the remaining herbicide from the soil.
-Simazine uptake is reduced under waterlogged conditions.1 application is desirable to reduce the remaining dry matter and root mass and quicken the response.
+Simazine is a root-absorbed, residual herbicide and it relies on rain to wash the chemical from the leaves into the soil, enough soil moisture for uptake by a growing plant and then biological activity to remove the remaining herbicide from the soil.
+Simazine uptake is reduced under waterlogged conditions.

 The herbicide restricts carbohydrate production, so weed growth only slows when plant reserves are exhausted.
 Therefore, larger plants take longer to show the effects of simazine uptake.
-Hard grazing before
+Hard grazing before Figure 1.
+Longevity of seeds of annual grasses affected by winter cleaning.
+Longer cones indicate greater seed dormancy before germination.